Being highly sensitive means being misunderstood quite a lot.

 A huge weight lifted off me once I found out that there wasn’t anything wrong with me

-I was accused of being co-dependent, I was asked if I was on drugs, I was told I was too quiet.
+I was accused of being co-dependent, I was asked if I was on drugs, I was told I was too quiet, I spent too much time thinking about things, and so on.

 Learning about myself set me free